gabeh33/HeapCorruptionVisualizer/README.md

 <img width="977" alt="Screen Shot 2022-04-29 at 5 11 14 PM" src="https://user-images.githubusercontent.com/66029105/166069890-2fe41ef9-52ad-45d4-a1bc-52c4a767e855.png">

+If no option is specified, the program will output chunk information through diagrams.
+If you find that there are too many chunks and want just the raw data, then you can specify the --raw option. <br>.
+The --script flag is optional, and if it is not specified then it will run the program named 'simple' in the /scripts folder.
+This is where you can write your own C program, compile it, and place it into the /scripts folder.
+Then specify the name of the executable and you will be able to analyze it. <br>
+If the --all flag is set, then information about all heap usage will be displayed, not just from the target program

 ### Break down into end to end tests

 Explain what these tests test and why